Back Pain in Early Pregnancy

 Up to 50% of pregnant women complain of back pain in early pregnancy.
-Pregnancy causes a change in hormones levels, in particular a hormone called relaxin is released.
+Pregnancy causes a change in hormone levels,estrogen (oestrogen in the UK) levels are altered and in particular a hormone called relaxin is released.
 Relaxin is important as it allows the joints in the pelvis to move, enabling the baby to be accommodated in the pelvis and essentially allowing it to come out when the time is right.

 To understand the importance of this it’s worth taking a look at the anatomy of the pelvis.

 The pelvis is made up of two large bones, the ilium, and they attach to the sacrum at the back of the spine.
-Where the ilium and the sacrum meet, there is a joint.
-This joint is called the sacroiliac joint.
+Where the ilium and the sacrum meet, is the sacroiliac joint.

 The sacroiliac joint is a pretty special joint, normally it barely moves at all.
 It’s a very stable joint.
 This is partly due to the shape of it – both the surfaces of the ileum and the sacrum are knobbly and fit to together very snugly.
 Further support for the joint comes from very large strong ligaments and from some of the key muscle groups that surround it.

-I n order for the baby to be born the sacroiliac joint needs to move outward.
-This is the role of the hormone relaxin, it causes the ligaments holding the joint together to soften and allow movement.
+In order for the baby to be born the sacroiliac joint needs to move so that the two halves of the pelvis can adjust and allow delivery.
+This is the role of the hormone relaxin, it causes the ligaments supporting the joint to soften and allow movement.
+As your pregnancy progresses this relaxing of the ligaments increases.
+Combined with changes in your centre of gravity and increased weight because of the baby the likelihood of back pain increases.

 It’s also worth thinking about the effect of the hormone relaxin on the other ligaments in the back.
 It is not selective, all ligaments become lax, even your knee joints when you are pregnant.
-So it’s not really surprising that back pain during early pregnancy occurs.
+So it’s not really surprising that back problems during early pregnancy occur.

 Causes of Back Pain in Pregnancy